-We consider costs for technical, but not administrative, project management activities eligible labour expenditure.
+We consider costs for administrative and project management activities eligible labour expenditure.
 However, we limit these costs to 10 per cent of the total amount of eligible labour expenditure claimed.

-We consider labour expenditure for leadership or administrative staff (such as CEOs, CFOs, Managing Directors, eligible expenditure if they are working on core elements of the project.
+We only consider labour expenditure for leadership or administrative staff (such as CEOs, CFOs, accountants and lawyers) as eligible expenditure, where they are involved in working on / completing eligible project activities.

-Eligible salary expenditure includes an employee's total remuneration package as stated on their Pay As You Go (PAYG) Annual Payment Summary submitted to the ATO.
+Eligible salary expenditure includes an employee's total remuneration package as stated on their Pay As You Go (PAYG) Annual Payment Summary submitted to the Australian Taxation Office (ATO).
 We consider salary-sacrificed superannuation contributions as part of an employee's salary package if the amount is more than what the Superannuation Guarantee requires.

-The maximum salary for an employee, director or shareholder, including packaged components that you can claim through the grant is \$175,000 per financial year.
+The maximum salary for an employee, director or shareholder, including packaged components that you can claim through the grant is \$175,000 per financial year (pro rata).